• Home

 Gratitude practice is one of the most consistently supported interventions in positive psychology, linked to better sleep, lower anxiety, and stronger relationships.

-But when it's applied to situations that genuinely require action (such as abusive dynamics, systemic injustice, or circumstances that need to change) it can function as a form of self-silencing.
+But when it's applied to situations that genuinely require action (such as abusive dynamics, systemic injustice, or circumstances that need to change) it can sometimes function as a form of self-silencing.

 More...